Member of the Communications Policy Panel

-He is Deputy Chairman of DRS Data & Research Services plc, senior independent director of Ceres Power Holdings plc and a non-executive director of Domino Printing Sciences plc.
-His previous non-executive directorships have included P&O and the University for Industry.
+He is Chairman of the British Standards Institution, Chairman of DRS Data & Research Services plc, non-executive director of Domino Printing Sciences plc and of TTG Global Group Ltd. His previous non-executive directorships have included P&O, Ceres Power Holdings plc and the University for Industry.

-Sir David is a Fellow and member of the Council of the Royal Academy of Engineering; a Chartered Engineer and Honorary Fellow of the Institution of Engineering and Technology; a Companion of the Chartered Management Institute; and an Honorary Fellow of the Chartered Quality Institute.
-He was President of the Institution of Electrical Engineers, President of the Chartered Quality Institute and President of the Federation of the Electronics Industry.
+Sir David is a Fellow of the Royal Academy of Engineering; a Chartered Engineer and Honorary Fellow of the Institution of Engineering and Technology; a Companion of the Chartered Management Institute; and an Honorary Fellow of the Chartered Quality Institute.
+He was President of the Institution of Electrical Engineers (now The IET), President of the Chartered Quality Institute and President of the Federation of the Electronics Industry.

 His interests include the promotion of links between engineering and education.
 He was twice an IEE Faraday Lecturer and was President of the Association for Science Education, the professional body for Britain's science teachers.
-He is a member of the Council of Cranfield University
+He is a member of the Court of Cranfield University.